 Keeping just one duck hen to use as both a farm pet and an egg layer is highly discouraged.
 You should never keep fewer than three ducks so a flock environment is facilitated.

-A small flock of six ducks is highly recommended.
+A small flock of 6 ducks is highly recommended.
 A ratio of one drake for every four hens will prevent overbreeding along with the stress and potential injury of an egg layer that is overworked by a drake.

 Both the standard and jumbo versions of the Pekin duck breed routinely offer up 200 to 250 large white eggs annually.
 While duck hens from this breed are exceptionally consistent layer year round, they are rarely good sitters.

 If you want to grow the numbers of your duck flock and sustain egg laying for the long term future, Pekin duck eggs will likely need to be incubated in order to hatch.

-Pekin ducks are among the most popular for farmers, homesteaders, and preppers who want a highly trainable and dual-purpose poultry bird.
-Due to the large size of even the standard Pekin duck, they make not just a stable egg-producing bird but an excellent meat bird, as well.
+Pekin ducks are among the most popular for farmers and homesteaders who want a highly trainable and dual-purpose poultry bird.

 Khaki Campbells hens lay even more large white eggs than Pekin ducks.
 Hens of this breed should be expected to lay approximately 340 eggs each year.
 These hens are not only great layers but reliable sitters, as well.